eag1ex/gnc/readme.md

     * `propsRef` same ref used to generate data output, if it was an object, then order does not matter, as long all properties are the same!

 - `$getScope(scopeName,asArray=false)`: returns all available data in current scope or undefined or []
-    * `asArray:false` Optional when true will return only data[] as array in the order they were created.
+    * `asArray:false` Optional when true will return only data[] as array in the order created.

 - `$getAll()` : returns all available cache   from either `GLOBAL` or `LOCAL`